-STRAND 1: FAMILY INFANT & TODDLER GUIDELINES AZ EARLY LEARNING STANDARD HEAD START EARLY LEARNING OUTCOMES FRAMEWORK AZ KINDERGARTEN STANDARD Trust and Emotional Security Understands Family Sense of Identity and Belonging Rights, Responsibilities, and Roles of Citizenship Engages in behaviors that build relationships with familiar adults.
-(SED) Views self in relationship to others in a family.
+ALIGNMENT - STRAND 1: FAMILY

+INFANT & TODDLER GUIDELINES AZ EARLY LEARNING STANDARD HEAD START EARLY LEARNING OUTCOMES FRAMEWORK AZ KINDERGARTEN STANDARD Trust and Emotional Security Understands Family Sense of Identity and Belonging Rights, Responsibilities,and Roles of Citizenship Engages in behaviors that build relationships with familiar adults.
+(SED) Views self in relationship toothers in a family.
 Identifies self as being part of different groups, such as family, community, culture, faith, or preschool.
 (SE) Shows a preference for familiar adults.
-(SED) Identifies family members (e.g., mother, father, sister, brother, grandparents, and other important people in the child's life).
-Recognizes familiar people, places and things.
+(SED) Identifies family members (e.g., mother, father, sister,brother, grandparents, andother important people in the child's life). , raiai, er pressinesii (e) Recognizes familiar people, places and things.
 (CD) Describes/discusses own cultural or familial traditions.
-Demonstrates knowledge of uniqueness of self, such as talents, interests, preferences, or Give examples of work activities that people do at home.
-(E) Identifies similarities and differences in their family composition and the families of others such as blended, foster, and other family structures. culture.
-(SE) Develops awareness of self as separate from others.
-(SED) Develops an awareness of their personal and family history.
-Identifies similarities and differences about self across familiar environment and settings.
-(SE)
+Identifies similarities and differences in their family composition and the families of others such as blended, foster, and other family structures.
+Demonstrates knowledge of uniqueness of self, such as talents, interests, preferences, or culture.
+(SE) Give examples of work activities that people do athome.
+(E)